cs-4241-2024/a2-shortstack/README.md

 ## Technical Achievements

 - **Tech Achievement 1**: Created a single page app.
 When the form is submitted it automatically populates the page with all of the data from the server including the most recently added one.
 The due date is calculated before it displays.
+It is possible to add and delete tasks.

 - **Tech Achievement 2**: Added details and required engine to package.json.